 There are more than 800 species of eel, spanning eight suborders, 19 families and 111 genera, however, all eels belong to the order Anguilliformes.

 Eels are a diverse group that range in habitat, size and colour.
-From the deep-sea dwelling bobtail eel (Cyema atrum) that grows up to four inches, to the honeycomb moray eel (Gymnothorax favagineus), a vibrant yellow and black spotted eel that grows as long as six feet, there are eels scattered across the globe.
+From the deep-sea dwelling bobtail eel (Cyema atrum) that grows up to four inches, to the honeycomb moray eel (Gymnothorax favagineus), a vibrant yellow and black spotted eel that grows as long as six feet, there are eels scattered across the globe and can be found hiding in crevices in places such as Indonesia.

 2. Moray Eels Have Mutualistic Relationships